Perioral Dermatitis - NIMO SKIN

 What is the difference between perioral dermatitis and rosacea?

 Both conditions cause redness and bumps on the face, but there are important differences.
 Rosacea most often affects the cheeks and nose and is often associated with flushing — redness that comes and goes.
-Perioral dermatitis is more localized around the mouth and nose, and the skin very close to the lips is typically free of rash.
-If you are in doubt about your diagnosis, it is a good idea to consult a dermatologist.
+Perioral dermatitis is more localized around the mouth and nose, and the skin right next to the lips is typically free of rash.
+If you are unsure about your diagnosis, it is a good idea to consult a dermatologist.

-Can I use makeup if I have perioral dermatitis?
+Can I wear makeup if I have perioral dermatitis?

 It is recommended to minimize makeup in the affected area during an active flare-up — especially heavy foundations and concealers that can clog pores and worsen inflammation.
-If possible, choose mineral-based makeup without perfume and silicone.
-And always cleanse thoroughly and gently in the evening — that is one of the most important things you can do for your skin.
+Choose mineral-based makeup without perfume and silicone if possible.
+And always cleanse thoroughly and gently in the evening — it is one of the most important things you can do for your skin.

 What are the best ingredients for perioral dermatitis?

 Zinc oxide and sulfur are two of the best-documented substances against active inflammation in perioral dermatitis.
-Zinc acts as an antibacterial and anti-inflammatory agent, while sulfur helps regulate sebum production and combat Demodex mites.
-Avoid perfume, alcohol, acid actives (AHA/BHA), and steroids in the active phase.
+Zinc works antibacterial and anti-inflammatory, while sulfur helps regulate sebum production and combat Demodex mites.
+Avoid perfume, alcohol, acid activators (AHA/BHA), and steroids during the active phase.

-The most common triggers are steroid creams, rich moisturizers, fluoride in toothpaste, stress, hormonal fluctuations — e.g., in connection with menstruation — UV radiation, and heat.
-A skin journal can help you identify your personal patterns: note what you have used, eaten, and experienced in the days leading up to a flare-up.
+The most common triggers are steroid creams, heavy moisturizers, fluoride in toothpaste, stress, hormonal fluctuations — e.g., related to menstruation — UV radiation, and heat.
+A skin diary can help you identify your personal patterns: note what you have used, eaten, and experienced in the days leading up to a flare-up.

 How long does it take to get rid of perioral dermatitis?

 It varies from person to person.
 With a consistent and gentle routine, many see a clear improvement within 4-8 weeks.
-If the condition has been present for a long time or is caused by steroid use, it may take a little longer — but stick to the routine.
-Good results can be achieved in surprisingly short time when the skin finally gets the right conditions.
+If the condition has been present for a long time or triggered by steroid use, it may take a bit longer — but stick to the routine.
+Good results can be achieved surprisingly quickly once the skin finally gets the right conditions.

-ZZ-Cream from NIMO SKIN — effective against perioral dermatitis
+Redness Relieving Cream from CØLM — effective against perioral dermatitis

-ZZ-Cream with zinc oxide and sulfur is created for sensitive skin with active inflammation.
+Redness Relieving Cream with zinc oxide and sulfur is designed for sensitive skin with active inflammation.
 Simple, proven, and gentle.

 References